LonoCloud/conlink/README.md

 docker-compose -f examples/test8-compose.yaml exec node2 ping 10.100.0.1
 ```

-### test9: Connections to ipvlan host interfaces
+### test9: Connections to macvlan/vlan host interfaces

-This example has two nodes with web servers bound to local addresses.
+This example has three nodes with web servers bound to local addresses.
+The first two node are connected to macvlan sub-interfaces of a host
-Each node is connected to an ipvlan interface on the host.
+physical interface.
+The third node is connected to a VLAN
+sub-interface of the same host (using VLAN ID/tag 5).
 Static NAT
 (SNAT+DNAT) is setup inside each container to map the external
 address/interface to the internal address/interface where the web
 server is running.